break-stuff/clarion/docs/framework/documentation/variables.md

 ) !default;
 ```

-For accessibility reasons, it is usally not a good idea to go below `16px` for your reagular font size, so the `xxs` and `xs` font sizes should be used sparingly.
+For accessibility reasons, it is usually not a good idea to go below `16px` for your regular font size, so the `xxs` and `xs` font sizes should be used sparingly.
 If you are setting up heading styles, may be happy to know that the `xs-xxl` match very nicely with the `h6-h1` tags, respectively.

 ## Line Height